pact-foundation/pact-jvm/pact-jvm-provider-gradle/README.md

 has a provider state that ends with payment, and `-Ppact.filter.providerState=` will match any interaction that does not have a provider state.

-# Verifying pact files from a pact broker [version 3.1.1+/2.3.1+]
+## Verifying pact files from a pact broker [version 3.1.1+/2.3.1+]

 You can setup your build to validate against the pacts stored in a pact broker.
-The pact gradle plugin will query the pact broker for all consumers that have a pact with the provider based in its name.
+The pact gradle plugin will query the pact broker for all consumers that have a pact with the provider based on its name.

 For example: